summa1313/student_portal_client/README.md

 # student_portal_client
-A small database client that implements student portal system
+A small database client that implements student portal system using C++ and MySQL C API.